 This is the beginning of the season when companies that are on a calendar year begin their strategic and long-term planning.
 Ventana Research performed an extensive investigation in this area with our long-range planning benchmark research.
 Strategic and long-range planning is a process and discipline that companies use to determine the best strategy for succeeding in the markets they serve and then ensure they have the capabilities and resources needed to support their strategic objectives.

-Topics: Master Data Management, Performance Management, Planning, forecasting, Operational Performance Management (OPM), Reporting, Budgeting, dashboard, long-range planning, strategic, strategy, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Data, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), BI, CEO, Financial Performance Management, FPM, scorecard
+Topics: Big Data, Master Data Management, Performance Management, Planning, Human Capital Management, Office of Finance, Operational Performance Management (OPM), Reporting, Budgeting, dashboard, Analytics, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Data, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM

 The spreadsheet is one of the five most important advances in business management over the last 50 years.
 It has changed all aspects of running an organization.
 It was the original “killer app” that made people go out and buy personal computers.
 So you see I’m enthusiastic about spreadsheets, but I realize they have limits that must be respected to work efficiently.
 One of the more important findings from our benchmark research Spreadsheets for Today’s Enterprise was about the time spent in maintaining spreadsheets.
 We asked participants how much time they spend per month in updating, revising, consolidating, modifying and correcting the spreadsheet used in the most important process associated with their job.
 The answers varied depending on the intensity with which people work with spreadsheets.
 On average, the heaviest users – those whose work requires them to spend all or almost all of their time using them – spend 18.1 hours per month on maintenance – the equivalent of more than two days per month!
 Even those who spend more than half their time in this fashion use up nearly two days (15.7 hours).
 For a tool designed to enhance personal productivity, these results should be sobering to executives and managers.

-Topics: Operational Performance Management (OPM), Reporting, enterprise spreadsheet, Analytics, Business Analytics, Visualization, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Risk, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), benchmark, Financial Performance Management, spreadsheet
+Topics: Office of Finance, Operational Performance Management (OPM), Reporting, enterprise spreadsheet, Analytics, Business Analytics, Visualization, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Risk, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), benchmark, Financial Performance Management

 Pricing and profit margins appear to be trending topics, which is normal at this stage of the business cycle.
 North American companies achieved high levels of profitability coming out of the last recession by staying lean, but this trend has run its course.
 Margins are being squeezed, and companies are looking for ways to add to the bottom line.

-Topics: Planning, Sales, Operational Performance Management (OPM), ABC, Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Activity Based Costing, costing, FPM, Price optimization, profit, Profitability, S&OP
+Topics: Planning, Sales, Office of Finance, Operational Performance Management (OPM), Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), costing, FPM, Price Optimization, Profitability, S&OP